ismaelguerrib/ismaelguerrib/README.md

 - **LinkedIn:** [Ismaël Guerrib](https://www.linkedin.com/in/ismaelguerrib/)

 ## Summary 💡
-With four years of experience as a TypeScript Developer, I specialize in crafting web applications.
+With more than four years of experience as a TypeScript Developer, I specialize in crafting web applications.

 A creative problem solver with a strong team-oriented mindset, I am comfortable working independently but thrive in collaborative environments, delivering high-quality projects and refining coding practices together.